TheArmagan/instadump-releases/README.md

 # instadump-releases
 The releases of the instadump!
+Instadump is a tool allowsy you to download entire image collection(all posts) of a any Instagram user!

 ```